What is EA Sports FC & what will the new FIFA game be called? | Goal.com

 In the case of Juventus or ‘Piemonte Calcio’, the reasons behind their removal from the EA Sports game series derives from a deal which was struck between themselves and Konami’s eFootball (PES at the time).

-However, deals which have taken clubs away from EA Sports have been far and few between, EA Sports’ access and coverage is vast and unrivalled, putting them in a place of immense strength, with or without FIFA.
+However, deals which have taken clubs away from EA Sports have been few and far between, EA Sports’ access and coverage is vast and unrivalled, putting them in a place of immense strength, with or without FIFA.